tn5421/bvsbot/README.md

 An installation of Python 3.9.x with ssl compiled.

-The following packages: discord, asyncio, json
+The following packages: discord, json

 Access to the Discord Developer portal.